Background

 The lines_to_lsn and sites_to_lsn functions are used to produce a topologically corrected LSN containing edges, observed sites, and prediction sites (optional).
 This LSN provides the foundation for all of the remaining spatial data processing steps and the spatial statistical models.
 Creating the LSN is often the most time-consuming step in the spatial statistical modelling workflow, especially if the edges or sites contain a large number of features or the stream network has many topological errors.
 However, it is critical that the spatial and topological relationships are accurately represented in the LSN and the subsequent spatial statistical models.

 The LSN created using lines_to_lsn() and sites_to_lsn() is stored in memory and also in a local folder defined using lsn_path.
 The LSN contains at least six components.
 The edges, nodes, and observed sites contain the spatial features and attribute data within each dataset, while the three tables (nodexy, noderelationships, and relationships) describe the relationships between edges and sites.
-These tables are not stored in memory but are accessed by subsequent SSNbler functions.
+These tables are not stored in memory but are accessed by subsequent ‘SSNbler’ functions.
 Prediction datasets may also be included in the LSN if desired.
+By default, all ‘SSNbler’ functions will update the files stored locally in lsn_path and return an updated sf object.
+However, the save_local argument can be set to FALSE in most functions if the user would prefer not to save results locally.

 LSN components are stored in memory as sf objects and also in a local LSN directory as GeoPackages and comma separated value (csv) files, which are accessed using other SSNbler functions.